SeifAbdAlAzem/web-dev-practice/Mini Tasks/React-tasks/README.md

 # React Mini Tasks Repository

 Welcome to the React Mini Tasks and Components Repository!
-This repository contains a collection of mini tasks and reusable components built using React.
+This repository contains a collection of mini-tasks and reusable components built using React.
 Whether you're a beginner looking to practice React concepts or a developer seeking ready-to-use components, this repository has something for you.

 ## Table of Contents